 Still, he was ready to come clean.
 “Life comes with risks, but we can’t be concerned with that,” he said.
 “We just tell the truth.”

 After the meal, we drove to the Foos’ house.
 “I hope I’m not described as just some pervert or Peeping Tom,” he said.
 “I think of myself as a pioneering sex researcher.”
 He maintained that most men are natural voyeurs.
-“But most women prefer being watched to watching others,” he said, “which may partly explain why men spend fortunes on porn and women on cosmetics.”
+“But most women prefer being watched to watching others,” he said, “which may partly explain why men spend fortunes on porn or visit sites like nu-bay.com and why women spend ages on beauty and cosmetics.”

 I asked him why, since he’d spent his life invading other people’s privacy, he was critical of the government’s intelligence-gathering in the interest of national security.
 He reiterated that his spying was “harmless,” because guests were unaware of it and its purpose was never to expose anyone.
 He told me he identified with Edward Snowden.
 He considered himself a whistleblower, although, so far, he hadn’t revealed anything to anyone except his wives and me.
 Asked which “things that are wrong” he wished to expose, he said, “That basically you can’t trust people.
 What they reveal about themselves in private they try to hide in public.”